 “The Board should consider the phased implementation of Numeric Limits and Action Levels, commensurate with the capacity of the dischargers and support industry to respond.”

-4. The State Water Board Considerations:
+I.D.4.
+The State Water Board Considerations:

 The State Water Board carefully considered the findings of the Panel and related public comments in the development and adoption of the previous permit.
 The State Water Board also reviewed and considered the comments regarding statewide stormwater policy during the adoption of the Industrial General Permit.
 From the input received, the State Water Board identified some General Permit and program performance gaps that were addressed in the previous permit and were also adopted in this General Permit.
 The Summary of Significant Changes (below) in this General Permit align with the Panel’s process and findings, and build onto the previous permit.

-E Summary of Significant Changes in This General Permit
+I.E. Summary of Significant Changes in This General Permit

-1. Significant Changes:
+I.E.1.
+Significant Changes:

 a.
 Implementation of Total Maximum Daily Loads (TMDL)

-Total Maximum Daily Loads (TMDLs) are regulatory tools providing the maximum amount of a pollutant from potential sources in the watershed that a water body can receive while attaining water quality standards.
-A TMDL is defined as the sum of the allowable loads of a single pollutant from all contributing point sources (the waste load allocations [WLA]) and non-point sources (load allocations), plus the contribution from background sources.
+TMDLs are regulatory tools providing the maximum amount of a pollutant from potential sources in the watershed that a water body can receive while attaining water quality standards.
+A TMDL is defined as the sum of the allowable loads of a single pollutant from all contributing point sources (waste load allocations) and non-point sources (load allocations), plus the contribution from background sources.
 (40 Code of Federal Regulations § 130.2, subd. (i).)

 Discharges covered by this General Permit are considered to be point source discharges, and therefore must comply with effluent limitations that are “consistent with the assumptions and requirements of any available waste load allocation for the discharge prepared by the State and approved by U.S. EPA pursuant to 40 Code of Federal Regulations section 130.7.”
 (40 Code of Federal Regulations § 122.44, subd. (d)(1)(vii).)
-In addition, Water Code Section 13263, subdivision (a), requires that waste discharge requirements implement relevant water quality control plans.
-Many TMDLs in existing water quality control plans include both WLA and implementation requirements.
+In addition, Water Code § 13263, subdivision (a), requires that waste discharge requirements implement relevant water quality control plans.
+Many TMDLs in existing water quality control plans include both waste load allocation and implementation requirements.

-Attachment H of this General Permit lists the watersheds with U.S. EPA-approved and U.S. EPA-established TMDLs that include TMDL requirements for Dischargers covered by this General Permit.
+Attachment H of this General Permit lists the watersheds with U.S. EPA-approved and U.S. EPA-established TMDLs that include TMDL requirements for discharges covered by this General Permit.

 i.
-Where waste load allocations are expressed at a value that is too low for laboratory methods listed in 40 C.F.R.
-136 to detect, the Water Board has developed a Sediment-based Compliance Method, presented in Attachment H, which can be used to determine compliance.
+Where waste load allocations are expressed at a value that is too low for laboratory methods listed in 40 Code of Federal Regulations Part 136 to detect and for pollutants that are sediment-bound, the Water Board has developed a soil screening investigation and total suspended solids numeric effluent limitation for sediment-bound pollutants, presented in Attachment H Section I.G.5, to determine compliance.

 b.
 Implementation of Statewide Trash Policy Requirements